RoboPhred/autoccultist/readme.md

 An experimental AI for playing Cultist Simulator.

+## Current Status

+Capable of handling an aspirant start.
+Currently reads the bequest, finds the aquaintance, then levels up health until it gets to the Iron Physique.

 ## Notes

 Slot solutions - support by element id, and by aspects (required and rejected).